mjoe67886/ai-agents-create-blender-scripts/README.md

 ### 🧠 How Our AI Generates Perfect Scripts

 Our add-on uses **the same AI models as ChatGPT**, and these models generate **better scripts when given real, tested code examples**.
 That means the more **high-quality Blender add-ons** you provide as references, the **smarter and more accurate** your script generation will be.

+We provide a **large example file of code** with the add-on that works fine in many cases, but if a script **isn't generating correctly**, you may need to provide **relevant code examples** related to the type of script you're trying to create.

 1️⃣ **How to Add Your Own Code Examples:**
 - You can **add entire Blender add-ons** as code references by simply **adding their file paths** to a special file.